No comments yet.

 This is usually dismissed for the much more interesting Second Job — procreation.
 But what means “naming creation”?
 Well, one possible explanation is watching the Universe, observing its interactions, cataloguing them, and trying to make sense out of them.
 Sounds familiar?
 These are the guidelines for a scientific system.

-So it seems that the authors of Genesis wrote down that Humankind’s first job is… to become scientists
+So, it seems that the authors of Genesis wrote down that Humankind’s first job is… to become scientists 🙂 (and then, of course, procreate 😀 )

 This is where we try to use an analogy.
-Imagine an artificial intelligence in Second Life, that interacts with the rest of the humans.
-This AI sees that we disconnect often, but come back all the time without any apparent loss.
+Imagine an artificial intelligence in Second Life, which interacts with the rest of the humans.
+This AI sees that we disconnect often but come back all the time without any apparent loss.
 If the AI asks us directly: “where do you go when you’re offline?” our answer is that we don’t really go anywhere.
-As human beings, we exist in two worlds simultaneously: the physical world, where we have flesh and blood; and the virtual world, where we have a pixellized avatar.
-So we are “the same being”, but, using this clever “interface between worlds” called SL, we can also be in a “different” place at the same time.
+As human beings, we exist in two worlds simultaneously: the physical world, where we have flesh and blood; and the virtual world, where we have a pixelized avatar.
+So, we are “the same being”, but, using this clever “interface between worlds” called SL, we can also be in a “different” place at the same time.

 I think that the “afterlife” is just that — a “different” place which we can’t understand, but where we’ll be “the same”, just… different.